-Mineralization consisted of at least five parallel sub-vertical stacked gold zones aligned to, and overlapping, a regional east-west mafic volcanic and sedimentary rock contact with an intervening intermediate to felsic pyroclastic volcanic rocks in between.
+Mineralization consists of at least five parallel sub-vertical stacked gold zones that are aligned with and overlap a regional east-west mafic volcanic and sedimentary rock contact with an intervening intermediate to felsic pyroclastic volcanic rock in between.
 Shallow mineralization was intersected by most holes within mafic volcanic rocks immediately north of the Gamble Dyke, a quartz-feldspar porphyry dyke that runs parallel to the volcanic rock - sedimentary rock contact.
 Most of the mineralization appears confined to the felsic/intermediate pyroclastic volcanic rocks close to the greywacke contact, with lesser occurrences within the lower greywacke units.